ReaDy-Go: Real-to-Sim Dynamic 3D Gaussian Splatting Simulation for Environment-Specific Visual Navigation with Moving Obstacles: Related Work

 \subsection{GS-Based Real-to-Sim Simulation for Navigation Policies}

-Real-to-sim simulation based on 3D Gaussian Splatting (GS) has recently gained attention in robotics for reducing the sim-to-real gap in both navigation \cite{Chhablani_2025_ICCV, 11020756, quach2024gaussian, 10937041, miao2025performance, Xie_2025_CVPR, norelius2025sketchplan} and manipulation tasks \cite{qureshi2024splatsim, yu2025real2render2real, 11128786}.
-GS offers high-fidelity rendering at fast frame rates, novel view synthesis, and geometrically interpretable primitives that are useful for simulation.
+Real-to-sim simulation using 3D Gaussian Splatting (GS) has recently gained attention in robotics for reducing the sim-to-real gap in navigation \cite{Chhablani_2025_ICCV, 11020756, quach2024gaussian, 10937041, miao2025performance, Xie_2025_CVPR}.
+GS offers high-fidelity rendering at fast frame rates, novel view synthesis, and geometrically interpretable primitives useful for simulation.

-For navigation, the first type of work is rule-based planning methods using GS maps to exploit their geometric consistency and rendering quality \cite{10930696, 10870413}.
+The first type of work is rule-based planning methods using GS maps to exploit their geometric consistency and rendering quality \cite{10930696, 10870413}.
 While effective in static environments, these methods require access to the GS map at inference time and are not well suited for resource-constrained robotic platforms.
-In the second type of work, learning-based navigation policies are trained in GS-based real-to-sim environments and transferred to actual robot hardware such as drones \cite{quach2024gaussian, 10937041, miao2025performance, norelius2025sketchplan}, wheeled robots \cite{Chhablani_2025_ICCV, Xie_2025_CVPR}, and legged robots \cite{11020756}.
+In the second type of work, learning-based navigation policies are trained in GS-based real-to-sim environments and transferred to actual robot hardware such as drones \cite{quach2024gaussian, 10937041, miao2025performance}, wheeled robots \cite{Chhablani_2025_ICCV, Xie_2025_CVPR}, and legged robots \cite{11020756}.
 These approaches demonstrate improved sim-to-real transfer by leveraging photorealistic reconstructions of deployment environments.

 Despite this advantage, existing GS-based real-to-sim navigation frameworks predominantly assume static scenes, whereas dynamic environments are essential for real-world applications.
 Moreover, some works simplify tasks by using predefined trajectories or strong goal cues (e.g., colored targets), reducing the task difficulty.
 Although Vid2Sim \cite{Xie_2025_CVPR} introduces dynamic obstacles via simulation assets, it may limit photorealism compared to fully GS-based pipelines and requires additional mesh extraction and physics engine integration to generate observations from heterogeneous representations (GS and meshes).